 - 2 tablespoons Worcestershire sauce, plus more for serving

-- 1 box (16 ounces) elbow macaroni
+- 1 box (16-ounce) elbow macaroni

-- 1 can (28 ounces) petite diced tomatoes
+- 1 can (28-ounce) petite diced tomatoes

 - Freshly ground black pepper

-- 1/4 cup roughly grated Parmesan cheese
+- 1/4 cup grated Parmesan cheese

-- Using a blender, puree the whole peeled tomatoes until smooth.
-Set aside.
+- Using a blender, purée the whole peeled tomatoes until smooth.
+Set aside.*